Reporting center for poor landlords

 • threat

-• landlord contact information
+• landlord's contact information

-• excessive service charges
+• excessive service costs

 Description

-What does the Good Landlord Act mean?
+What does the Good Landlord Act entail?

-The law is a basic national standard for good landlordism in the form of general rules.
-This standard regulates the conduct of good landlords and rental intermediaries with housing seekers and tenants.
-The general rules apply to the entire rental process and to both the rental of housing and the rental of accommodation to migrant workers.
+The law is a national basic standard for good landlord practices in the form of general rules.
+This basic standard regulates the behavior of good landlords and rental agents toward house hunters and tenants.

 Discrimination